JeroenTans/JeroenTans/README.md

 The lagnuages I am learning are HTML5, CSS3, Javascript, React, Java and SQL

-If you want to ask me any questions, dont hesitate to contact me!
+In my repository you will find some of the projects Novi gafe me and if you want to ask me any questions, dont hesitate to contact me!

 ⚡😄📫💬🤔👯🌱🔭